DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation

 \section{Methodology}

-\yjr{In this work, every 3D shape is decomposed into semantically consistent part instances that are organized by an $n$-ary part hierarchy covering parts at different granularities, ranging from coarse-grained parts (\eg chair back and base) to fine-grained ones (\eg back bars and legs).
-We propose \ykl{a} \textit{disentangled} but \textit{synergistic} hierarchical representation (Figure~\ref{fig:representation}) and \ykl{a} learning framework (Figure~\ref{fig:global-vae}), enabling disentangled control of shape geometry and structure in the shape generation procedure.}
+\yj{In this work, every 3D shape is decomposed into semantically consistent part instances that are organized by an $n$-ary part hierarchy covering parts at different granularities, ranging from coarse-grained parts (\eg chair back and base) to fine-grained ones (\eg back bars and legs).
+We propose a \textit{disentangled} but \textit{synergistic} hierarchical representation (Figure~\ref{fig:representation}) and a learning framework \yjrr{with our Cycled Disentanglement mechanism} (Figure~\ref{fig:global-vae}), enabling disentangled control of shape geometry and structure in the shape generation procedure.}

 In the following subsections, we first describe the detailed definitions for our disentangled shape representation of structure hierarchy and geometry hierarchy.
 Then, we introduce a conditional part geometry VAE on encoding and decoding the fine-grained part geometry using a unified deformable mesh.
-Next, we present our network architecture designs for the geometry and structure VAEs and discuss how to learn the disentangled shape geometry and structure latent spaces simultaneously where the geometry and structure VAEs guide the learning processes for each other.
+Next, we present our \yjr{disentangled} network architecture designs for the geometry and structure VAEs and discuss how to learn the disentangled shape geometry and structure latent spaces simultaneously where the geometry and structure VAEs guide the learning processes for each other.
 Finally, a post-processing procedure is introduced for result refinement.